This article is by staff writer Holly Johnson.

 Growing up, I learned all kinds of money lessons from my mother.
 An avid saver, she socked away every cent that she possibly could.
 She cut coupons, shopped at garage sales, and drove cars without heat or air conditioning.
 She even paid for our family piano with money she got from refunding (people often earned extra money sending in for small rebates in the ’80s), and paid off my childhood home in 17 years instead of 30 just by making extra payments religiously, every single month.

 Without knowing any different, I grew up in a home that was the epitome of frugality and responsible spending.
 Fortunately, something about those lessons stuck with me once I became an adult and embarked on a financial journey of my own.
-And, even though I kept up with the Joneses during a good part of my 20s, I’m now back where I started -- refusing to turn the air conditioning on, wearing old clothes, and eating leftovers.
+And, even though I was keeping up with the Joneses during a good part of my 20s, I’m now back where I started -- refusing to turn the air conditioning on, wearing old clothes, and eating leftovers.
 And I have to admit, I actually like the frugal lifestyle that my parents had.
 It keeps our lives simple.

 But, even though my parents taught us a lot about saving money, they never talked much about investing.
 And even if they did, I probably wouldn’t have listened.
 I mean, throughout most of my childhood, I was barely capable of understanding how food got on the table and a roof over my head.
 And I definitely wouldn’t have listened once I was a teenager.
 Why?
 Because I knew everything.
 Regardless, it’s one thing to teach children how to save on everyday items, but something entirely different to teach them the ins and outs of the stock market, where to invest and when.
 So my parents mostly skipped over the lessons on how to invest and make money grow, and focused heavily on how I could hold on to my money in the first place.